-Throughout the school year, Fellows continue to work on their STEM Impact Plan, collect video of their teaching performance and receive feedback from their content coach, and gather in Palo Alto in January for the RISE Summit.
+During the school year, Fellows continue to work on their STEM Impact Plan, collect video of their teaching performance, receive feedback from their content coach, and gather in Palo Alto for the RISE Summit in January.

 Fellows and their students will participate in research throughout the fellowship.
 Research questions focus on teacher leadership, core instructional practices, and the relationship among STEM learning environments and student interest, learning, and identity.